 Calton Hill

 Calton Hill is a relatively small hill located at the end of Princes Street in Edinburgh.
-It’s much easier to walk up to the top of this hill compared with Arthur’s Seat.
+It’s much easier to walk up to the top of this hill compared to Arthur’s Seat.
 Nelson Monument, a commemorative tower in honor of Horatio Nelson, gets you a little higher for some of the best views of Edinburgh.
 It is 143 steps to the top for these views.

 Nelson Monument